8 Coffee Barista Skills: How to Elevate Your Coffee Game

 Do you absolutely love coffee?

-Of course, you do!
+Of course you do!
 Do you want to be trained on how to make better coffee every single time you walk near a coffee station in your kitchen?
 Yeah, you do.

-If it’s something you’re passionate about, hunt down the perfect career opportunity and start serving coffee, espresso, and specialty beverages to the public-at-large.
+If it’s something you’re passionate about, hunt down the perfect career opportunity and start serving coffee, espresso, and specialty beverages to the public at large.

-You can start anywhere to get experience, and eventually work your way up to other locations and positions.
+You can start anywhere to get experience and eventually work your way up to other locations and positions.

 There are plenty of expensive restaurants that hire baristas to handle all espresso and specialty beverages.